Sigur Rós: 2009–2012: Hiatus, Inni, Valtari

 "The band's next album is scheduled for release in the spring.
 Based on excerpts presented by Mr. Sveinsson, the new music promises to be as exceptional as the best of the band's catalog.
 Mr. Holm called it "introverted", while Mr. Birgisson said it was "floaty and minimal".
 "An ambient album" was how Mr. Dýrason described it, with "a slow takeoff toward something".
 For a visitor who heard a preliminary recording in which Mr. Birgisson's falsetto was surrounded by rich choral voices and what sounded like a pipe organ, the music was thrilling".

 Beginning in February 2012, Sigur Rós announced their live return with festival appearances at Bestival in England, Summer Sonic Festival in Japan, and other shows in Ireland, Switzerland, Germany, Austria, France, Poland, and Italy.
 The band was also added to Montréal's Osheaga 2012 lineup, and the 2012 Lollapalooza lineup.

 After a four-year hiatus, an interview with the band in the March 2012 issue of Q magazine confirmed the completion of a new album, titled Valtari, scheduling its release on 28 May 2012.
 On 26 March 2012, the band released the first official single from the album, "Ekki múkk."
 On 14 April 2012, a lower quality version of the complete album leaked out on the internet.
 On 10 May 2012, Sigur Rós's new track "Dauðalogn" was premiered on "The Departed", the season 3 finale of The Vampire Diaries.

 It was rumored that an already-complete additional album would follow-up their sixth release, Valtari.
 However, the band has dismissed the rumor as a "fabrication".

 On 2 November 2012, Georg Hólm confirmed that the band had already started work on a new album, due to be released some time in 2013.
 He described it as a dramatic change of direction, "an anti-Valtari".
-The band performed a new song, entitled "Brennisteinn" ('brimstone'), in Reykjavik on 4 November at the Iceland Airwaves 2012 festival, to favourable reception.
+The band performed a new song, entitled "Brennisteinn" ('brimstone'), in Reykjavík on 4 November at the Iceland Airwaves 2012 festival, to favourable reception.
 On 12 November 2012, the band announced a new North American tour, to take place in March and April 2013.
 The band also announced that every ticket purchased will include a new digital copy of a three-track EP, containing new and unreleased music, made available to ticket holders on 22 March 2013.